gbr-dms/rimrep-documentation/README.md

 ### Extracting gridded data from S3 bucket

-Gridded data is also available in the RIMReP DMS.
+Gridded data is also available in the GBR DMS.
 This data is stored in [Zarr](https://zarr.readthedocs.io/en/stable/) format, which is a format that allows for efficient storage of array-based data.
 This data is also stored in S3 buckets, but the connection and extraction process is slightly different from the one described above for tabular data.

 <details>

 <summary><b> Instructions for R users </b></summary>

 To make access of gridded data in `R` as easy as possible for users, we created a function called `connect_dms_dataset`,  which you can find in the `useful_functions.R` script.
 This function takes the API address for the dataset of interest, the variable name of interest as arguments and returns a `SpatRaster` object.
 Additionally, you can provide spatial and temporal boundaries to extract data.
 We will use the  *NOAA Coral Reef Watch degree heating weeks* dataset as an example, but you can replace the API address with the one for the dataset you want to access.

 Note that you will need to head over to our dashboard: <https://dashboard.reefdata.io/> to get a token before you can access the data.
 When you use the `connect_dms_dataset` function, you will be prompted to enter your token.
 If you do not have an account, you can contact us at [info-rimrep\@utas.edu.au](mailto:info-rimrep@utas.edu.au).